-I certify that a true copy of this letter, together with a copy of the citation, pleading, and discovery was forwarded by certified and first class mail to Doe Construction Corporation on June 21, 2009.
+I certify that a true copy of this letter, together with a copy of the citation, pleading, and discovery was forwarded by certified and first class mail to Doe Construction Corporation on June 21, 2011.

-Dallas County Court at Law Number Five

-(without attachments) Please file in the papers of this cause.
+cc: Dallas County Court at Law Number Five 600 Commerce, #580 Dallas, TX 75202 (without attachments) Please file in the papers of this cause.